Winter Skin : How to change your routine

 If you already use a daily moisturizer and are still feeling dry, adding a hydrating serum to your routine before your moisturizer can help seal in added hydration.
 It also is important to look at the products you use and consider eliminating some that can add to the dryness.
 Chemical and mechanical exfoliants, alpha and beta hydroxy acids, and other anti aging products can work by drying the skin out further and make it even harder to regain needed moisture!

-Please share 6-8 things you do to keep your skin healthy and supple all winter long that you'd recommend to your patients
+Please share some things you do to keep your skin healthy and supple all winter long that you'd recommend to your patients

 To keep my skin healthy and supple during the winter months I gradually make several changes as the fall moves toward the colder days of winter…